 When evaluating a POS system for your bike shop, there are a few non-negotiable features.
 You want a platform that works just as hard as you do — one that doesn’t just process transactions but helps you run your business smarter.

 First, inventory management is absolutely critical.
 You’re dealing with everything from bike frames and tires to tiny bolts and specialized lubricants.
 Your POS system should track all of it in real-time, and ideally, offer low-inventory alerts so you never run out of bestsellers.
+Tracking inventory accurately is essential, and features like cycle counts and vendor catalog integrations help streamline ordering and ensure your stock remains up to date.
+Automated processes in inventory management also play a key role in reducing errors in stock management and sales when you use a POS system with integrated inventory management.
+Additionally, integrated purchase orders simplify restocking and vendor management, making it easier to keep your shelves full.

 Second, you need service tracking capabilities.
 Bike repairs and tune-ups are a major part of your revenue stream.
 Your POS system should allow you to schedule appointments, create service tickets, assign mechanics, and keep service notes on file for future reference.

 Third, consider how your POS integrates with e-commerce.
 More and more bike shops are selling gear, accessories, and even full bikes online.
 Your POS should sync your in-store and online inventory automatically, ensuring you don’t double-sell or create confusion for your staff.
+Look for systems that also integrate with accounting software and email marketing tools to streamline business operations and enhance customer engagement across multiple channels.

 Lastly, think about customer management.
 Loyal cyclists return often — for repairs, upgrades, and accessories.
 A good POS system helps you build customer profiles, track purchase history, issue rewards, and send reminders about annual tune-ups or sales.